maudeve-it/ILI9XXX-XPT2046-STM32/3B-DIRECT/README.md

 -	check the correct system installation and configuration
 -	learn how to use the library functions

-Here I show three demo/test functions called in the same main loop, but I suggest you to test them one by one, following the below order.
+Below, three demo/test functions put in the same main loop, but I suggest you to test them one by one, following the below order.

   ```sh
   ...